Technopedia

 - Performances at underground raves & techno festivals

-- Collaborations with other artists in the scene
+- Collaborations with other artists of the scene

-Zeus has established himself in the scene with his uncompromising heaviness and intense sound, which inspires ravers worldwide.
+Zeus has established himself in the scene through his uncompromising hardness and intense sound, which excites ravers worldwide.